fernandreu/blazor-pages/README.md

 ## How it works

-The Azure pipeline first performs a normal `dotnet publish` of the app, which will generate a `dist` bundle ready to be deployed.
-This bundle is then force pushed into the `gh-pages` branch, which is the standard branch name used when deploying to GitHub Pages (this can be changed in your project settings).
+The CI pipelines first perform a normal `dotnet publish` of the app, which will generate a `dist` bundle ready to be deployed.
+This bundle is then pushed differently depending on the CI environment:

+- Azure Pipelines: the bundle is force pushed to `gh-pages-from-azure` by using raw Git commands
+- GitHub Actions: an already existing [task](https://github.com/marketplace/actions/deploy-to-github-pages) is used to push the bundle to `gh-pages-from-actions`

+For your project, you are probably only interested in either Azure Pipelines or GitHub Actions, but not both.
+In that case, `gh-pages` would be the a more suitable name for the deployment branch, as it is the standard name used for GitHub Pages (this can be changed in your project settings).

 ## How to use this for your own project